 - Age requirement: 13 years old.

-- Country requirements: Swagbucks is available internationally in most countries in the Americas, Europe, and Asia, as well as some countries in Africa.
-The app is available in Australia, Canada, United States, United Kingdom, France, Germany, Ireland, and Spain.
+- Note: The app is available in Australia, Canada, United States, United Kingdom, France, Germany, Ireland, and Spain.

 - Device requirements: Computer or smartphone (iOS/Android) with internet.

 - Payout requirements: If you want to cash out via PayPal, you will need to have a linked bank account.
 Gift cards have no special requirements.

 - SSL certificate?
 Yes.

 - Personal data collected from Swagbucks users:

 - Name, location, credit card number, email address, mailing address, phone number.

 - Do they sell user data?
 Yes, from their policy: “We may share or sell aggregate or individualized information about you that may include, without limitation, (1) your personal information, (2) your use of the Prodege Sites and Features and our Services, (3) websites you visit, and (4) your location and information derived therefrom which we believe reflects your interests.”